apacheignite/documentation/deployment/google-compute-deployment.md

   ]
 }
 [/block]
- 11. Enter the docker container:
+ 11. Use the following command to enter the docker container:
 [block:code]
 {
   "codes": [